 OKWU's scenic 27-acre campus is located in a quiet residential area of the city.
 An eight-acre athletic facility and a 70-acre nature study area are located 1/4 mile north of the main campus.

 Academic Calendar

-The traditional programs of the University operate on a semester basis and offer a summer school program.
+The traditional programs of the University operate on a term basis and offer programs throughout the year.
 The non-traditional programs (offered through the Graduate & Professional Studies department) operate on a year-round, term basis.